-Our initial reaction to a major change is the release of adrenaline; the body’s signal to arms.
+Our initial reaction to a major change is release of adrenaline; the body’s signal to arms.
 Initially, this alerts our body to pay attention and it can improve concentration for a time.
 Some of that energy can go into denying that anything has happened at all!

-However, adrenaline works most effectively in short bursts.
-Prolonged release of adrenaline will pull us down – make us tired and lose attention – we become less able to manage daily tasks.
-Over time, often slower than we might think, our bodies let go of that adrenaline overdose and turns our energies to testing out the ‘new normal’ that has entered into our lives.
+The experience of being flooded by such neuro-transmitters tends to lead to feeling pulled down.
+It make us tired and less able to keep our attention – we become less able to manage daily tasks.
+Over time, often slower than we might think, our bodies let go of that adrenaline overdose.
+We turn our energies to testing out the ‘new normal’ that has entered into our lives.

 Therefore, despite what I have said to date: now may not always be a time for experimenting and creating change and uncertainty in our lives.
 I hope I never promised you any consistency in writing up this web site!

 As you reflect on both these charts, can you reflect on a MINOR change in your life.
-Be wary of exploring the very disruptive changes.
+Be wary of exploring very disruptive changes.

 Can you notice how you moved back and forth between the ‘stages’ as summarised?
 What helped and hindered you going on that ‘scenic route’ to a ‘new normal’?

 Make brief notes on the process you used to adapt to changed circumstances.
 That might include feeling ‘stuck’ and unable to adapt.
-In that situation, it is wise to consult a therapist and get some indepdent support.
+In that situation, it is wise to consult a therapist and get some independent support.

 ANOTHER VIEW OF CHANGE

 In practice, Stroebe and Schut take aspects of the traditional phase model and introduce a dynamic component into the change process.
-This is achieved by formulating a set of tensions between loss of the old normal and restoration of a managable today’s normal.
+This is achieved by formulating a set of tensions between loss of the old normal and restoration of a manageable new normal.

 It conceives of people coping with two different types of stress – facing the experience of loss and just noticing our ability to restore some order to our lives.
 Each person will respond to this tension in their own way and in varying proportions according to individual and cultural expectations and variations.